a6r9n/ev-crypto-analysis/README.md

 # Electric Vehicles & Cryptocurrency Analysis

 This project refactors my undergraduate coursework (CST2330- Database Analysis for Enterprise Modelling) into a clean and reproducible data science project in R.
-It combines **finance, optimisation, exploratory data analysis, and time-series modelling** in a single repo.
+It combines finance, optimisation, exploratory data analysis, and time-series modelling.

 ---